Should you let go of your high expectations?

 Ask yourself if this is your expectation

 When I was in college there were several young men that I was friends with who were at the school because that is what their parents wanted.

-The school did not offer a certificate in automotive maintenance that would have spoken to the personality of a couple of the guys.
+The school did not offer a certificate in automotive maintenance which would have spoken to the personality of a couple of the guys.

-Today almost 20 years later they are artists and scientists and mechanics.
-They let the expectation to and it is allowing them to be more true to themselves.
+They let go of the expectation too and it is allowing them to be more true to themselves.

 Letting them go will give you strength and the integrity to push on and not give up.